Echocardiography for Children

 - Transthoracic echo (TTE).
 This method uses a hand-held wand called a transducer.
 The healthcare provider moves it across the chest over the area where the heart is.
 The transducer sends and receives sound waves that are changed into images.

 - Transesophageal (TEE) echo.
 The test may be done by passing a transducer down through the esophagus.
 The esophagus is the tube leading from the throat to the stomach.
-This test may be used when certain pictures of the heart are needed.
+Because the esophagus sits right behind the heart, TEE provides better imaging detail than the transthoracic echo.

 - Doppler.
 This shows blood flow through the heart.